Architlall/TDOC-Esolang/README.md

 Syntax `<<stream::(_datatype) _varname>>`

-This initializes a pointer variable as shown as well as allocates the constant 2 blocks memory as well as can be programmed to trigger insertion of important headers in the program like `stdlib.h` or any preprocessor derivatives.
+This initializes a pointer variable as shown as well as allocates the constant 2 blocks memory as well as can be programmed to trigger the insertion of important headers in the program like `stdlib.h` or any preprocessor derivatives.

 Now, this is not the only thing that shall complete the allocation completely as we have to put in more layers to the code,